samuraijane/dc-builders/week22/1-tuesday/agenda/README.md

 1. More information [here](../../Phase3_react-project/README.md)

 ## Agenda
-1. Homework Review / Demo of [dynamic drop down menus](../../../week21/3-saturday/homework/README.md)
+1. Homework Review / Demo of [dynamic drop down menus](../../../week21/3-saturday/homework/README.md).
+You can see one solution to this with this [Stackblitz](https://stackblitz.com/edit/sj-react-dynamic-drop-downs?file=index.js).
 1. Redux Review
 1. Finish building the [ACME Bank application](../../../week21/3-saturday/class/acme-bank)